quale-quest/sql-mvc/doc/Tutorial_validation.md

 We want to protect ourselves — there are many ways that malicious users can misuse unprotected forms to damage the application they are part of (see Website security).

 Validation versus Codecs - Codecs translate user input and output, instead of strict validation, allow slacker validation and use a codec to transform to a more strict storage format.
+	Best is to offer the user a transformed format - example codec converts 1.999 to 2.00 and says "only 2 decimal places allowed, do you want to use 2.00?" or "User name john" is already in use do you want to use "john100" - codec tests against db and offers an available alternative

 https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation